Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 status: {}

-For Deployments you need to create.
-As with other commands in kubectl you can opt for the short form:
+For Deployments, you need to create.
+You can use the short form:

 $ kubectl create deploy nginx-deploy --image nginx --replicas 4 --dry-run=client -o yaml